Commissioners

 Members:

-Isabelle Balakit (Filipino, Charles County) – is a dedicated community advocate, serving on the Board of the Filipino-American Association of Southern Maryland (FIL-AM) and promoting diversity in the arts with the Port Tobacco Players Theater.
-She previously supported Asian Pacific American employees at the Department of Justice and worked as an Outreach Coordinator for the Center for Abused Persons in Charles County.
+Isabelle Balakit (Filipino, Charles County) – a first-generation Filipina who immigrated to the United States from the Philippines when she was 6 years old.
+She is a dedicated community advocate, serving on the Board of the Filipino-American Association of Maryland (FIL-AM) and as a member of the Port Tobacco Players Theater to promote diversity and visibility of Filipino-Americans within Southern Maryland.
+She has supported Asian Pacific American employees as a board member with DOJPanAsia at the Department of Justice to coordinate the Asian Pacific American programs.
+She worked as an Outreach Coordinator for the Center for Abused Persons in Charles County assisting victims of domestic violence.
 She holds a B.S. in Criminal Justice and Behavioral Science from the University of Maryland.
+Isabelle serves as the Chair on the Education/Workforce Development Committee for the Commission.

 Amy Jean Chung Fry (South Korean, Prince George’s County) – a second generation Korean American serving on her first term as a Commissioner for the Governor’s Asian Pacific American Affairs Commission.
 With a passion for serving her community, Amy has served in an elected role in the Town of Cheverly, Maryland, since 2019 as the Council Member for Ward 6 and current Vice Mayor.
 She is the co-founder and President of the AAPI Democratic Club of Prince George’s County, an At-Large Board Member for the Prince George’s County Municipal Association (PGCMA), co-founder and Chair of the Maryland Municipal League (MML) Asian Pacific American Caucus, and recently appointed to the New American Leader’s Elected Advisory Council.
 In her day job, she is the Chief of Staff for the Prince George’s County Council Chair Jolene Ivey, District 5.